johnletey/arGQL/README.md

 The one key difference is that it returns all possible transactions returned from running this query.
 As the Arweave GraphQL endpoint is paginated, this returns all the data by traversing through the pages.

-The query passed in must follow the outline shown
+The query passed in must follow the outline shown below:

 ```
 query($cursor: String) {